pekrau/CouchDB2/README.md

 ### `server.set_cluster_setup(doc)`

-Configure a node as a single node, as part of a cluster, or finalise a cluster.
+Configures a node as a single node, as part of a cluster, or finalise a cluster.

 See the CouchDB documentation for the contents of `doc`.